 - 203 followers on Pinterest

-- I’m a member on 23 group boards
+- I’m a member of 23 group boards

 - 3 content upgrades

-- 1 person on my email list (Hey go ahead and sign up so she doesn’t feel so alone!)
+- 1 person on my email list (Hey go ahead and sign up and get a free gift so she doesn’t feel so alone!)

 - I’m also a member of 18 Tailwind Tribes